csc-training/hip-programming/multi-gpu/03-mpi/README.md

 code ([ping-pong.cpp](ping-pong.cpp)).
 Timing of all tests is also included to compare the execution times.

-To run, one should use two GPUs and two MPI tasks.
-On Puhti, MPI is available with:
+To compile, just load the required modules and type `make`.
+On Puhti, a HIP-aware MPI is available with:
 ```
-module load hip
-module load openmpi
+ml purge
+ml .unsupported
+ml gcc cuda openmpi hip
 ```
+For running, one should use two GPUs and two MPI tasks.